Membership Terms & Conditions

 - All detectorists must carry a finds pouch/bag to collect all their metal finds during the dig day/s.

-- All detectorists must use headphones while detecting on digs.
+- All detectorists must use headphones while detecting on digs unless the member has to wear hearing aids.

 - Ensure that all personal rubbish is removed from the dig-site and properly disposed of.